 Our team of experienced neurologists, neurosurgeons and other specialists are experts in treating Parkinson’s through the latest science-backed techniques.
 We’ll work with you to create a personalized treatment plan to manage and improve your symptoms.
 Treatment plans may include one or more of the following:

 Physical, occupational and speech therapy are available to help you stay active, improve your ability to take on the activities you value and to be the person you want to be.
 You will work with your therapist to set realistic goals, identify challenges and strategize solutions.

 As part of your treatment plan, you may be referred to a physical medicine and rehabilitation doctor, social worker or psychologist to help you manage the symptoms associated with Parkinson’s disease.
 Support groups and other resources are also available to support you.

 People with Parkinson's disease have low brain dopamine concentrations and medication is available to help increase or substitute for dopamine.
 Medications for Parkinson’s disease may also help manage problems with walking, movement and tremor.
 Your primary doctor or neurologist will discuss your options and find the best treatment plan for you.

-Deep brain stimulation (DBS) has proven to be an effective treatment method for Parkinson’s.
-If you’re interested in learning more about DBS, ask your doctor about the classes we offer at no cost where patients can hear from doctors and nurses about the procedure, as well as other patients who have experienced it.
+Deep brain stimulation (DBS) is the main surgery option for Parkinson’s and has proven to be an effective treatment method for patients.
+If you’re interested in learning more about DBS surgery, ask your doctor about the classes we offer at no cost where patients can hear from doctors and nurses about the procedure, as well as other patients who have experienced it.